-What’s In St Ives Renewing Collagen Elastin Moisturizer?
+Key Ingredients In St Ives Renewing Collagen Elastin Moisturizer: What Makes It Work?

 Mineral oil has gained a bad reputation because it’s derived from oil.
 But cosmetic grade mineral oil (the only type allowed in skincare, FYI) is highly purified.
 All the nasty stuff is taken out before it gets in your cream.
 Phew!